jjadeb/100-Days-of-Python-Code/README.md

 **Intermediate**
 <br> Day 15: A coffee machine where the user can order 3 different drinks and pay in coins.
 <br> Day 17: Used OOD to create a quiz using questions I created while travelling through Europe.
-<br> Day 18: Created a unique Hirst dot artwork with colours grabbed from actual Hirst art.
+<br> Day 18: A unique Hirst dot artwork with colours grabbed from actual Hirst art.
+Used turtle package for GUI.
+<br> Day 19: A turtle race that users can bet on.
 Used turtle package for GUI.